IoT Data Analysis

 • Due to the factors mentioned above and the complexity, the maintenance costs are usually higher than a universal design.

-CEP systems
+CEP Systems

-Figure 2: CEP systems
+Figure 2: CEP Systems

 NoSQL systems

-As the name suggests, the main characteristic is higher flexibility in data models, which overcomes the limitations of highly structured relational data models.
+As the name suggests, the main characteristic is higher flexibility in data models, which overcomes the limitations of highly structured relational data models (figure 3).
 NoSQL systems are usually distributed, where the distribution is the primary tool to enable supreme flexibility.
 In IoT systems, software typically gets older faster than hardware, which requires the maintenance of many versions of communication protocols and data formats to ensure back compatibility.
 Another reason is the variety of hardware suppliers, where some protocols or data formats are specific to the given vendor.
 It also provides a means for scalability out and up, enabling high future tolerance and resilience.
-A typical approach is to use a key-value or key-document approach, where a unique key indexes incoming data blocks or documents (JSON, for instance).
+A typical approach uses a key-value or key-document approach, where a unique key indexes incoming data blocks or documents (JSON, for instance).
 Some other designs might extend the SQL data models by others – object models, graph models, or the mentioned key-value models, providing highly purpose-driven and, therefore, productive designs.
 However, the complexity of the design raises problems of data integrity as well as the complexity of maintenance.

-Figure 3: NoSQL systems
+Figure 3: NoSQL Systems

 In-memory data grids